LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 - It should be noted that the typewriter with which the code was developped  (1968 Olivetti Underwood Lettra 33, you can test out my model and dataset at the following link: https://drive.google.com/drive/folders/1t2OW0AkKHH7sAIvgfbhd_2scFXG294a2?usp=sharing) doesn’t have specific type slugs for number one (1) nor zero (0).
 After the OCR step, the Python code will interpret whether the surrounding characters are also digits and assign the value to instances of lowercase “L” and uppercase “O” accordingly.
 It also converts the uppercase “O” to zero if it is in one of the closing RTF formatting commands (e.g. \iO is changed to \i0).
 Also, the <b>equal sign</b> on the typewriter is interpreted as a <b>backslash</b> if it is followed by a letter or an RTF escape (\\' (ASCII rtf character escape), \\- (hyphenation point) or \\_ (nonbreaking hyphen)), which is useful in RTF commands and escape codes.
 For an in-depth explanation of all the most common RTF commands and escapes, please consult: https://www.oreilly.com/library/view/rtf-pocket-guide/9781449302047/ch01.html.
+To keep things as simple as possible in the default RTF mode of the "get_predictions.py" code, the use of curly brackets "{}" is disabled and "=par" is changed for "\par\pard" after OCR ("=" is used as there are no backslashes on typewriters).
+This means that the paragraph-formatting attributes (such as centered alignment, "<i>qc</i>" in the first line of the image above) are returned to their default values automatically when a new paragraph is started by typing "=par" on the typewriter.

 Despite these issues, the code has successfully located characters (segmentation step) on lines with at least 5 successive letters with a success rate above 99.99% for the training/validation data consisting of over 25,000 characters.
 The only issue reported with the training/validation